Green Tea Poached Salmon with Ginger Lime Sauce

 - 4 -inch piece fresh ginger, peeled and chopped

 - 4 to 6 tablespoons loose green tea

 Meanwhile, in a small pot over low heat, simmer the reserved 1/2 cup of liquid along with the juice and zest of the remaining lime half, and remaining 1 tablespoon of honey.
-Reduce the liquid by 2/3 and is thickened, about 7 to 10 minutes.
+Cook until the liquid is reduced by 2/3 and thickened, 7 to 10 minutes.

 From Food Network Kitchen: This recipe has been updated and may differ from what was originally published or broadcasted.